wp-plugins/kk-star-ratings/readme.txt

 1. Select where to show the ratings.
 It can be on homepage, archives, posts, pages or manually.

 1. A visual button in your editor to easily display the ratings manually in your posts/pages.
 No more typing a shortcode :)

+1. Google rich snippets.
+Ratings will be shown in google search results :)

 1. Ratings column in your admin posts/pages screen so you can view the statistics at comfort.